bokrosf/snake/docs/devlog.md

 Summary of project evolution.
-Contains architectural decisions, problems, future ideas.
+Contains architectural decisions, problems, improvement ideas.

+For improvement ideas search the following text for each section: **Improvement ideas**

 Topics to write about
 - entity, component destroy request queueing instead of immediate destroyal